-In 2006, the Board approved the HEICO Corporation Leadership Compensation Plan (the "LCP").
-This Plan is qualified Section 409A of the Code.
-The LCP is available to more than 100 HEICO employees.
+In 2006, the Board approved the HEICO Corporation Leadership Compensation Plan (the "LCP"), which is a nonqualified deferred compensation plan that conforms to Section 409A of the Code.
+The LCP is available to approximately 230 HEICO employees (and to the Board members).
 It provides that the participating employees may contribute a portion of their compensation to the LCP and that HEICO will match salary contributions at a specified fraction of each employee's salary contribution.
 The matching rate is established by the Committee and ratified by the Board of Directors.
 In addition, the Committee and Board of Directors retained discretion to contribute additional amounts to each participant's account in the LCP.
-The Committee believes that its named executive officers should generate retirement funds to ensure that they are not focused on alternative business activities to supplement their incomes.
-The Committee also wants HEICO to remain competitive with compensation offered by other employers and it wishes to demonstrate good faith to our named executive officers by pro-actively offering them benefits which are typical in the industry or common among benchmark companies before they have to ask for the benefits themselves.
-We believe this fosters an environment of mutual trust between the Board of Directors and the named executive officers.

-As was the case in the prior years, in fiscal 2011, we made the contribution set forth in the compensation tables corresponding to the named executive officers in an effort to "catch up" for retirement benefits not paid to them prior to fiscal 2007.
+As was the case in the prior years, in fiscal 2017, we made the contribution set forth in the compensation tables corresponding to the named executive officers in an effort to "catch up" for retirement benefits not paid to them prior to fiscal 2007.
 The recommendation from our compensation consultants utilized in part to determine benefit levels were based on the years of service to HEICO by the executives, their ages and their statistically estimated proximity to retirement.
-Based upon the recommendation of the Committee's compensation consultants, the contributions to the accounts of Laurans A. Mendelson and Thomas S. Irwin were substantially larger than those paid to the other named executive officers as a result of age and years of service.
+Based upon the recommendation of the Committee's compensation consultants, the contribution to the account of Laurans A. Mendelson was substantially larger than those paid to the other named executive officers as a result of his age and years of service.